tomkohai/ToKoDraw/docs/modes.md

 ![Mode 2](/assets/tuto/modes/2D/move.gif)

-The canvas can also be oriented and adjusted through the Transform panel, available inside the LayerForge panel.
+The canvas can also be oriented and adjusted through the Transform panel, available inside the ToKoDraw panel.
 Movements are performed along the axes:

 X — lateral movement,